Code-Institute-Submissions/stream-three-fullstack-final-project/README.md

 8. I split my JS into multiple files, generally one file per template, with all re-usable functions available to each modular JS file in a utility.js file.
 9. Payments are taken using Stripe.
 10. I used http://pleeease.io/play/ to generate vendor prefixes once the building of the application was complete.
 This allowed me to concentrate on writing clean SCSS until ready for deployment.
+11. After deploying to Heroku I chose to purchase the domain www.fileo.co.uk and map the domain to my Heroku application.

 ## Testing